 The original term for copyright was also reasonably short: 14 years.
 It was later increased to 28, and this was not changed until the mid-20th century.
 In recent years, however, thanks to lobbying from corporate media interests, copyright terms have since been raised to author's lifetime plus 70 years.

 There is no evidence that such very long copyright terms "promote the progress of science and useful arts" and lots of evidence to the contrary.
 Thus, rather than reference the wording in the Constitution, interested parties have spread propaganda to promote a myth of natural rights of authors and inventors supported by terms like "intellectual property."
 An excellent essay on this issue is Misinterpreting Copyright by Richard Stallman.
-Another lengthy essay worth reading on the history of copyright is The Surprising History of Copyright.
+Another lengthy essay worth reading is The Surprising History of Copyright by Karl Fogel.

 To be clear, copyright is an appropriate term.
 It refers to the right to copy (and related activities like distribution).
 What copyright law does is limit this right to certain people.
 It takes away copyright from most people for the express purpose of motivating creation.

 Today, it is common for publishers to say that they have the "right" to stop others from copying, distributing, or modifying their works; this is a completely incorrect use of the word.
-If you stop someone from doing something that isn't directly affecting you, you aren't exercising your "rights," you are exercising power.
+If you stop someone from taking actions that don't directly restrict you, you aren't exercising your "rights," you are exercising power.
 Having the copyright on something simply means you have the right to copy it, but the implication, given current law, is that this right is yours exclusively.
 Copyright law is about restricting rights.
-The question is to what extent this restriction is justified.
+The question is whether this restriction is justified, and, if so, to what extent.

-Determining optimal copyright terms: motivating creationIf we accept the singular goal of scientific and artistic progress, it is simply a matter of discussing what policies promote that goal.
+Determining optimal copyright terms: motivating creationIf we accept the goal of scientific and artistic progress, we can simply discuss what policies promote that goal.
 Of course, ends do not justify the means.
 Progress achieved through gross exploitation of creators is unacceptable.
 But let's leave the ethical issues aside for a moment and simply consider what motivates progress:

 At Cambridge in 2007, economist Rufus Pollock created a theoretical model to determine the optimal copyright length that would maximize public benefit.
 His optimal copyright paper is lengthy and full of mathematically represented variables.
 Incorporating his points along with my own additions and ideas from elsewhere, consider the following framework: